BrokenSwing/Comixaire/specifications/usercases/recommendations-query/README.md

 * The employee or the administrator ask the system for recommendations for a given client (providing client ID)
 * The system validates the provided client ID
-* The system displays the documents recommended for the client with the given client ID to the actor
+* The system displays to the actor, the documents recommended for the client with the given client ID

 ### 1.2.2.
 Alternative Flows